dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ```bash
     powerbi update-connection --dataset "ed212c12-0335-414d-b0f1-d4e1be1268da" --username sqladmin --password "P@ssw0rd" --connectionString "data source=mic16sql.database.windows.net;initial catalog=mic16db;persist security info=True;encrypt=True;trustservercertificate=False"
     ```
     Which returns something similar to:

+    > **Note**: Sometimes this fails.
+If you get an error, double check your parameters, but even if they are correct, simply running the command a second or third time may work.

     ```
     [ powerbi ] Found dataset!